geriang/geriang.github.io/README.md

 Share links to wireframes, mockups, diagrams that are used in the UI/UX processes.
 Those files can be pushed to the Github repository, or be placed in a separate PDF file as part of the repository.
 Describe what your considerations were for the Five Planes of UI/UX, such as the choice of color and fonts for the surface plane, or information organization strategy for the structure plane.

-FEATURES

-List down the major features of your application, and also the algorithms that you have used to implement those features.
-If there are any limitations or bugs, please describe them as well.
-If you have any features pending implementation, you can also take the opportunity to discuss them here.
+<h3>FEATURES</h3>

-Major features of the application includes
+Major features of the application includes:

-- Introductory Modal Pop-up, explaining the application upon loading the webpage
+- Introductory Modal Pop-up, explaining the application upon loading the webpage. (using Javascript DOM - addEventListener)

-- Toggle on-off feature for the Introductory Modal
+- Toggle on-off feature for the Introductory Modal (using Bootstrap Modal & Javascript DOM)

-- Toggle on-off feature for the search form, and auto collapse when search is triggered
+- Toggle on-off feature for the search form, and auto collapse when search is triggered (Bootstrap inbuilt form features)

-- Postal Code field that generates an address automatically
+- Postal Code field that generates an address automatically (Javascript DOM - addEventListener(keyup) & axios.get)

 - A lock feature that disables the submit button when the postal code field is not filled up to 6 digits.
 The lock feature however can be removed by   entering 6 non-digit characters or symbols in the field and this issue needs to be rectified.
+(Javascript DOM and Bootstrap inbuilt button disabler)

-- Tool tips for all the fields in the search form
+- Tool tips for all the fields in the search form (Javascript DOM - addEventListener(mouseover))

-- A loading spinner when the search is running to show that the search function is operating correctly.
+- A loading spinner when the search is running to show that the search function is operating correctly (Bootstrap Load Spinner feature & Javascipt DOM)

-- A modal pop-up appears when the search is completed, showing the search result which either reflects the number of transactions found or no transaction was found
+- A modal pop-up appears when the search is completed, showing the search result which either reflects the number of transactions found or no transaction was found (Bootstrap inbuilt Modal feature & Javascript DOM - getElementById & InnerHTML)

-USER STORIES
+<h3>USER STORIES</h3>
 If you wish to present the features list in a form more suitable for software development, you can write them as user stories instead.
 A basic user story consists of:
  The role, or type of the user